 - Making referrals for Adult Social Care assessments and reviews

-- Helping clients to apply for grants if available
+- Helping care-receivers to apply for grants if available

 - Making benefits enquiries

-- When you request it, helping to find cover if a Carer is on leave and when more/new Carers are required
+- When you request it, helping to find cover if a care worker is on leave and when more/new care workers are required

 - Connecting you to activities in the community and to Occupational Therapy services